Ligonier, Indiana: History

 Ligonier was platted in 1835.
 The city was named after the Pennsylvanian borough of the same name.
 A post office has been in operation at Ligonier since 1848.

+Ligonier was home to A. J. Inks' Crystal Theatre from 1906 to 1970.

 In 1940, a post office mural was completed by Fay E. Davis as a work commissioned through the federal Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.
 The mural, Cutting Timber, depicts lumberjacks felling trees and removing them by oxcart.

 The Ahavas Shalom Reform Temple, Ligonier Historic District, and Jacob Straus House are listed on the National Register of Historic Places.